 - In cell A3, enter the total amount of the loan.

-- In cell A5, use the following formula: =RATE(A1,A2,A3,A4)*12
+- In cell A5, use the following formula: =RATE(A1,A2,A3,A4)*12.

-See the following example and try it yourself in Excel 2013.
-Calculations are for a $100,000 loan at 8 percent interest for 15 years — or 180 months — with a closing fee of $1000:
+Test your formula for a $100,000 loan at 8 percent interest for 15 years (180 months) with closing fees of $1000:

-- Enter this formula into cell A2 to get the monthly payment: =PMT(0.08/12,180,101000).
-The result is -965.21.
+- In cell A2, enter this formula to get the monthly payment: =PMT(0.08/12,180,101000) for a result of -965.21.

-- Enter 100,000, the total amount of loan financed, in cell A3.
+- In cell A3, enter 100,000, the total amount of loan financed.

-- Enter 0, for the zero balance that will occur when the loan is paid in full, in cell A4.
+- In cell A4, enter 0, for the zero balance that will occur when the loan is paid in full.